 c.
 If You Are Being Evicted for a Reason That Is Your Fault

 If you are being evicted for a reason that the landlord claims is your fault (other than non-payment of rent), such as destruction of property or disturbing neighbors, you cannot use counterclaims to prevent the eviction.161 You can, however, still use counterclaims to get money damages in a separate case.162

 You also may still have defenses you can use to prevent the eviction.

-Personal Injury Claims and Lead Paint Poisoning
+d.
+Personal Injury Claims and

 If you have been injured due to your landlord's negligence or your child has been poisoned by lead paint, you can bring a counterclaim for your injuries.
 These legal claims, however, can be complicated and may involve substantial amounts of money.
-It is best to speak to a lawyer before bringing one of these claims.
+It is best to speak to a lawyer about bringing one of these claims.